Retrieval-based Knowledge Augmented Vision Language Pre-training: Related Work

 \subsection{Knowledge Augmented Language Model}

 Knowledge integration is active research for improving language models.
-One line of research aims to add entity features into language models (LMs) \cite{zhang2019ernie,wang2021kepler}.
-For example, ERNIE \cite{zhang2019ernie} enhanced the text representations with their corresponding named entity mentions at the text token level.
+One line of research aims to add entity features into language models (LMs) \cite{zhang2019ernie,wang2021kepler,chen2021kb}.
+For example, ERNIE \cite{zhang2019ernie} enhanced the text representations with their corresponding named entity mentions at the text token level while KB-VLP \cite{chen2021kb} augmented the knowledge from image-text pairs based on entity-linking tools and object detection models.
 A recent method DRAGON \cite{yasunaga2022dragon} bidirectionally fuses text and KG via a deep cross-modal model and learns joint reasoning over text and KG.
-These methods usually require entity linking tools to link text corpora and KG entities before training, and the retrieved knowledge is not updated during training.
+These methods usually require entity linking tools to link text and KG entities before training, and the retrieved knowledge is not updated during training.

-Another line of work is retrieval-augmented LMs \cite{guu2020retrieval, lewis2020retrieval}, which retrieve relevant text from a corpus and integrate it into LMs as additional knowledge.
+Another line of work is retrieval-augmented LMs \cite{guu2020retrieval,lewis2020retrieval,chen2022align}, which retrieve relevant text from a corpus and integrate it into LMs as additional knowledge.
 For example, REALM \cite{guu2020retrieval} integrates Wikipedia passages as a knowledge base to benefit downstream knowledge-intensive tasks.
 However, current retrieval-augmented methods are often restricted to using text-only knowledge, neglecting an amount of knowledge in other modalities like images, which contain much information not covered by text.
-Compared to them, MuRAG \cite{chen2022murag} is the first retrieval model that is capable of retrieving knowledge presented in multiple modalities.
+Compared to them, MuRAG \cite{chen2022murag} is the first retrieval model that is capable of retrieving knowledge presented in multiple modalities while REVEAL \cite{hu2023reveal} construct a large-scale memory by encoding various sources of multimodal world knowledge, including Wikipedia passage and web images with alt-text captions.

 To improve on the above works, we propose to effectively retrieve informative knowledge from multiple modalities and to incorporate knowledge with multi-modal representations by knowledge-aware self-supervision learning.
-The fundamental rationale of our method is that it improves the retrieval steps through well-designed self-supervised learning tasks.
-Another distinction is that the existing retrieval-based models (w.r.t MuRAG) typically focus on adding entity- or triplet-level knowledge rather than the subgraphs around the retrieved entity to enable richer knowledge fusion.
+The fundamental rationale of our method is that it improves the retrieval steps through well-designed self-supervised learning tasks, which improves the correspondence between knowledge and multi-modal data.
+Another distinction is that the existing retrieval-based models typically focus on adding entity- or triplet-level knowledge rather than the subgraphs around the retrieved entity to enable richer knowledge fusion.